dealien/SCIENCE-Project-To-Do-List/README.md

 Visit the [crew page](https://socialclub.rockstargames.com/crew/disciples_of_science) on the Rockstar Social Club.

-Also, for some reason when you click on an image the first time it doesn't always take you to the correct page.
+Also, sometimes when you click on an image the first time it doesn't take you to the correct page.
 If that happens, just click on the image again.